-- 30. The RMS is a document that describes the strategy for managing risk and the key elements of the risk management framework that give effect to this strategy.
-At a minimum, an RMS must: - (a) describe each material risk identified, and the approach to managing these risks; - (b) list the policies and procedures dealing with risk management matters; - (c) summarise the role and responsibilities of the risk management function; - (d) describe the risk governance relationship between the Board of the APRA-regulated institution, board committees of the APRA-regulated institution and senior management of the institution with respect to the risk management framework; and - (e) outline the approach to ensuring all persons within the institution have awareness of the risk management framework and for instilling an appropriate risk culture across the institution.
+- 30. An The RMS is a document that describes the APRA regulated institution's strategy for managing risk and the key elements of the risk management framework that give effect to this strategy.
+At a minimum, an RMS must: - (a) describe each material risk identified, and the institution's approach to managing these risks; - (b) list the policies and procedures dealing with risk management matters; - (c) summarise the role and responsibilities of the risk management function; - (d) describe the risk governance relationship between the Board of the APRA-regulated institution, board committees of the APRA-regulated institution and senior management of the institution with respect to the risk management framework; and - (e) outline the approach to ensuring all persons within the institution have awareness of the risk management framework and for instilling an appropriate risk culture across the institution.